wcj365/python-stats-dataviz/assignments/Assignment-01.md

     - int() function

 2. Implement the solution in the following two different formats:
+    - A Jupyter Notebook (.ipynb)
     - A Python script (.py)
-    - A Jupyter Notebook (.ipynb)

 3. Your source code should be well formatted and easy to read and understand.

 4. Provide good comments/documentations:

-    - use comments in the Python script.
     - Use both Markdown and comments in the Jupyter Notebook.
+    - Use comments in the Python script.

 5. Your user prompts, use inputs and output displays should be nicely formatted when users run your program.